Johnny Schuler

-Institutional Role
+Institutional role

 In 1987 he was a founding member of the National Tasters Guild in Peru.
 As a member of INDECOPI, an organization responsible for protecting consumer rights and monitoring fair business practices in the country, Schuler was tasked with tasting and verifying the authenticity of any beverage seeking official designation as Peruvian pisco.
 He is also a member of National Commission of Pisco (CONAPISCO) which promotes and protects the quality and standards of pisco in Peru.

 Advocacy

 Schuler hosts Por Las Rutas del Pisco, a show dedicated to pisco tradition, mixology and cuisine.
-The show airs on TVPeru in Peru and on the CanalSur channel on DirectTV throughout Latin America and The United States.
+The show airs on TVPeru in Peru and on the CanalSur channel on DirecTV throughout Latin America and The United States.
 He is also the author of the books Pasión por el Pisco and Rutas y Sabores.

 Johnny Schuler helped raise the international profile of pisco through presentations at International spirits events such as the London Wine Fair in 2008 and judging spirits at prominent international competitions such as the Concours Mondial de Bruxelles.